GENERAL MORPHOLOGY

 6. Cartilage and Bone: Compact bone, endochondral bone formation, early embryonic and hyaline cartilage, elastic and fibrous cartilage, compact bone and intramembranous ossification, endochondral ossification, hyaline cartilage, osteoblasts, osteoclasts, types of bone tissue, Haversian systems, longitudinal and transverse bone growth, bone tissue remodeling.

-11. Cell injury, necrosis, apoptosis: cell stress, acute cell damage, degeneration, necrosis, apoptosis.
+1. Cell injury, necrosis, apoptosis: cell stress, acute cell damage, degeneration, necrosis, apoptosis.
 Mechanisms of cell damage, death, hypoxia, ischemia, oxidative stress, and toxins.
-Cellular adaptation to stress, atrophy, hypertrophy, hyperplasia, metaplasia.
+Cellular adaptation to stress, atrophy, hypertrophy, hyperplasia, and metaplasia.

-12. Acute inflammation: General characteristics of inflammation, causes, detection of microbes and damaged cells, acute inflammation, blood flow and vascular permeability changes, acute inflammation cells, adhesion molecules, chemotaxis, phagocytosis, extracellular traps of neutrophil cells, tissue damage, morphologic features of acute inflammation and outcome.
+2. Acute inflammation: General characteristics of inflammation, causes, detection of microbes and damaged cells, acute inflammation, blood flow and vascular permeability changes, acute inflammation cells, adhesion molecules, chemotaxis, phagocytosis, extracellular traps of neutrophil cells, tissue damage, morphologic features of acute inflammation, and outcome.

 Tutorials – Laboratory Exercises